 Explore it on Goodreads or Amazon.

-Other books by this author include Dragonflight, The Chronicles of Pern: First Fall
+Other books by this author which I have reviewed include Dragonflight, The Chronicles of Pern: First Fall

 Thirteenth in the chronological order for the Pern fantasy / science fiction series and revolving around dragonriders and harpers.
 The focus is on Robinton, a harper who goes on to greatness.
 The stories are a mess in following a chronological order.
 It’s one reason I undertook a re-read of the series.
 Click this link if you want to explore my version.